markshust/falcon/packages/falcon-server-env/docs/README.md

 }
 ```

-ApiContainer and ExtensionContainer will be the rest of the job:
+ApiContainer and ExtensionContainer will do the rest of the job:

-- Creating an instances of both classes
+- Creating instances of both classes
 - Assigning specified `extension.config.api` Instance to Extension
 - Generating, stitching and merging GraphQL Schema for FalconServer